woodj22/ADAccountManager/README.md

 # ADAccountManager
-Manage a active directory user's account using an admin account.
+Manage an active directory user's account using an admin account.

 ### Motiviation